 Another important outcome of the Conference was the adoption by consensus of the intergovernmentally agreed declaration entitled “Our ocean, our future: call for action”.
 The document calls on stakeholders to urgently adopt actions to conserve ocean health, among them: “Actions to prevent and significantly reduce marine pollution of all kinds, including marine debris, nutrient pollution, untreated wastewater, solid waste discharges, hazardous substances, pollution from ships, abandoned, lost or otherwise discarded fishing gear, and plastics and microplastics”.
 Read the “Call for Action” here.

-IFA illustrated on this occasion a selection of actions to combat ocean pollution through its new Agenda 2030 Series paper on “Plant Nutrients and Ocean Health”, available for download here.
-Among the list of stakeholders, IFA is engaging with to address Goal 14, are Aquafed and the World Oceans Council.
+IFA presented on this occasion its new Agenda 2030 Series paper on “Plant Nutrients and Ocean Health”, available for download here.